danymat/Obsidian-Markdown-Parser/README.md

 At the moment, it supports:

 - Creating a zip file from a specified vault with a specific tag, with optional link following
+- Creating a zip file from the entire vault

 ## Usage